HOME > BLOG

 Explore alternative identifiers

 Be careful, however, to respect user confidentiality and existing regulations.
-Generally speaking, advertisers will have to learn to strike the balance between personalising their marketing campaigns and respecting their customers’ privacy.
+Generally speaking, advertisers will have to learn to strike the right balance between personalising their marketing campaigns and respecting their customers’ privacy.

 Unify data from several sources

 Tools and techniques also exist to extract and unify data from several sources.
 The whole point of these solutions is to make it easier to collect and analyse behavioural data across all the channels used by customers.
-Then, they can be activated more effectively to create and distribute advertising campaigns in the right place and to the right people.
+Then they can be activated more effectively to create and distribute advertising campaigns in the right place and to the right people.

 Conclusion